clearga/project-two/README.md

 > DO NOT START CODING UNTIL YOUR PROJECT IS APPROVED.
 CONFIRM THAT YOU ARE APPROVED ON THIS SPREADSHEET: [PROJECT APPROVAL SPREADSHEET](https://docs.google.com/spreadsheets/d/1T3A_lZtaI7uZt3kkF2wZZ7sfjczOqB8dnax3BTJkvJk/edit?usp=sharing).

-* **Thursday, March  15th by 3:00pm** - Present your app plan to your instructors.
+* **Tuesday, August 28th by 3:00pm** - Present your app plan to your instructors.
 Before you begin work on your project, the [planning deliverables](./planning.md) must be checked off with an instructor!
-* **Weekdays, March 16th to 20th** - Standups @ 10:00am
-* **Tuesday, March 20th @ 3pm** - Feature Freeze!
+* **Tuesday, September 4th @ 3pm** - Feature Freeze!
 Deploy your code to Heroku, and start polishing existing features.
 Finalize your README.md and prepare for presentations.
-* **Wednesday, March 21st @ 10am** - Project due and presentations!
+* **Wednesday, September 5th @ 10am** - Project due and presentations!

 ## WHAT WE ARE LOOKING FOR